-- And hearing this, Jesus marveled and told the men who follow Him; “Truly I tell you; I’ve found no one in Israel besides him with such great faith.
+- And having heard this, Jesus marveled and told the men who follow Him; “Amen I tell you; I found no one in Israel with such great faith.

 - “And, I tell you that many from the east and the west will arrive and will recline at the table3“recline” is literal.
 In ancient times, they laid down on a low table to eat.
 Thus, “reclining” in those days is similar to “sitting down” today to share a meal. with Abraham, and Isaac, and Jacob in the kingdom of the heavens.

 - “But the sons of this kingdom will be thrown into the outer darkness, where there will be weeping and grinding of teeth.”

-- And Jesus said to the centurion, “Go.
-Let it happen according to your faith.”
+- And Jesus told the centurion, “Go; let it happen to you just as you believed.”
 And his servant boy was healed in that hour.

 Jesus heals many

 - And He touched her hand and the fever left her, and she got up and was serving Him.

-- Now, when it became evening, they brought Him many who were demon possessed; and He cast out the spirits with a word, and He healed all those who were badly afflicted.
+- And when it became evening, they brought Him many demon-possessed men and He cast out the spirits with a word, and He healed all who are sick,

-- so that it might be fulfilled; what was spoken through Isaiah the prophet when he said: “He took our infirmities, and carried away our diseases.”(5)quotation/allusion to Isaiah 53:4
+- so what was spoken through Isaiah the prophet it might be fulfilled, saying: “He took our infirmities and carried away our diseases.”5quotation/allusion to Isaiah 53:4

 The Cost of following Jesus

-- And Jesus said to him: “The foxes have dens, and the birds of the air nests.
-But the Son of Man has nowhere to lay His head, does He?
+- And Jesus tells him: “The foxes have dens and the birds of the air have nests, but the Son of Man has nowhere He might rest His head.”

-- Now, another of His disciples said to Him; “Lord, let me first go and bury my father.”
+- And another of His disciples said to Him; “Lord, first allow me to go and bury my father.”

-- But Jesus said to him; “Follow me, and let the dead bury their own dead.”
+- But Jesus told him; “Follow Me and leave the dead to bury their own dead.”

 Jesus Calms the Storm

-- And when he stepped into the boat, His disciples followed Him.
+- And having stepped into the boat, His disciples followed Him.